SEAN: It’s still hot, there’s still manga.

 ASH: I’ll expect that I be checking this one out at some point.
 I liked Jackass!, though this manga sounds to be in quite a different vein.

-MELINDA: I’ll cautiously consider.
+MJ: I’ll cautiously consider.

 SEAN: Vertical gives us the 6th volume of My Boy.